Thursday, September 26, 2024

 Sept 25 Ostre BurgerBukta

-This morning we woke with towering spiky mountains peering in our windows - these sharp peaked mountains gave the island of Spitsbergen its name.
-This mountain cluster cradles a massive glacier - Ostre BurgerBukta.
+This morning we woke with towering spiky mountains peering in though our windows - these sharp peaked mountains gave the island of Spitsbergen its name.
+This particular mountain cluster we were approaching cradles a massive glacier - Ostre BurgerBukta.
 It was a wonderfully moody morning.
 I had expected a zodiac cruise but that morphed into a landing then a walk to the face of Ostre BurgerBukta.
 Magnificent!
 Life doesn’t get much better than that.
 The massive mountains seemed to swallow us as we chugged across a calm sea in our rubber ducky to land on a black beach strewn with sparkling chunks of ice (Diamond Beach eat your heart out!).

 There was a lot of seaweed washed up on the beach.
 How it anchors itself to the rocks is intriguing